frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/Shrew-Lite-Prototype-User-Manual.md

 ![](docs/imgs/shrew-lite-proto-usb-adapter.jpg)

 When Shrew is powered, the LED should start blinking orange.
 Wait for about 60 seconds.
 Then the LED will start to go crazy (it's like a green-yellow fading animation).
-This means the Shrew-Zero has activated its own Wi-Fi access point.
+This means the Shrew has activated its own Wi-Fi access point.

 Using your phone or computer, connect to the `ExpressLRS RX` Wi-Fi access point.
 The password is `expresslrs`.